 First, there are two ways to travel.
-The first is to see and do as many things, without necessarily having the time to appreciate or enjoy all of them.
+The first is to see and do as many things as possible, without necessarily having the time to appreciate or enjoy all of them.
 The second is to see and do fewer things so as to be better able to appreciate and enjoy that which you see.
-As you can probably tell, I would encourage the later.
+As you can probably tell from my descriptions, I would encourage the later.

 That being said, here are some recommendations for the big things to see while you’re in Rome while having plenty of time for coffee, wine, pasta, and gelato.

 If you’re in Rome for 3-5 days, you need to see…